HTML & CSS Done Right - by Yalco

 ✅ Section 5: Final Project

-• We will conduct a hands-on practice to create a responsive webpage like the one above, using only HTML and CSS without any JavaScript.
+• We will conduct a hands-on practice to create a webpage like the one above responsively, using only HTML and CSS without any JavaScript.

-Q. I'm new to programming; can I still take the class?
+Q. I'm new to programming; can I still take this class?

-A. HTML and CSS are the most suitable topics for beginners to start with.
-To ensure that even those new to coding can follow along, we provide detailed explanations from the initial environment setup to using coding tools, and the hands-on exercises are conducted using terms that are as easy as possible.
+A. HTML and CSS are the most suitable subjects for beginners to start with.
+To ensure that even those new to coding can follow along, we explain everything in detail—from the initial environment setup to using coding tools—and conduct the practice sessions using the simplest terms possible.

-Q. I already have some experience with web development; how much will this help me?
+Q. I already have some experience with web development; how helpful will this be?

-A. Even basic HTML tags or CSS properties that web developers often assume they know well enough can reveal much that was previously unknown when studied in depth.
-You will be able to properly utilize elements and features that you have only partially understood, and you will gain useful knowledge for creating sites that are beautiful not only in appearance but also in their internal structure.
+A. Even basic HTML tags or CSS properties that web developers often assume they know well enough can reveal many unknowns when studied in depth.
+You will be able to properly use the elements and features you previously only had a surface-level understanding of, and you will gain useful knowledge for creating sites that are beautiful not just in appearance, but also in their internal structure.

 Q. Won't it be difficult because the lecture pace is fast?

-A. Although the videos move at a fast pace, each lesson includes a link to a dedicated lecture page so you can easily review and practice the content.
-By utilizing the examples and playgrounds throughout the pages, you will be able to maximize your time efficiency while learning!
+A. Although the video moves at a fast pace, each lesson includes a link to a lecture page so you can easily review and practice the content.
+By utilizing the examples and playgrounds throughout the pages, you'll be able to learn in a way that maximizes your time efficiency!

 Recommended for